thirdweb-dev/ai/python/thirdweb-mcp/README.md

 # thirdweb MCP Server

 A Model Control Protocol (MCP) server implementation for thirdweb services integration.
-This server allows you to integrate thirdweb's AI-powered blockchain tools with any MCP-compatible client.
+This server allows you to integrate thirdweb's tools with any MCP-compatible client.

 ## Overview

 thirdweb MCP provides a unified interface to access thirdweb's suite of blockchain tools and services through the standardized Model Control Protocol.
 It supports multiple communication transports and can be integrated with various thirdweb services:

-- **Nebula**: AI-powered smart contract tools for analysis, code generation and interactions
+- **Nebula**: Autonomous onchain execution - real-time on-chain analysis, code generation and contract interactions
 - **Insight**: Blockchain data analysis capabilities for real-time on-chain data
 - **Engine**: Integration with thirdweb's backend infrastructure for contract deployments and interactions